 Here are the details on the components –

 Now, these servers use virtualization to get the provision to house various apps.
-Another term used in relation to servers is Containerization, which is the way server provision the operating system out to contain compartmentalized applications.
+Another term used in relation to servers is Containerization, which is the way servers provision the operating system out to contain compartmentalized applications.

-Along with getting the information to a user, database is also responsible to accept new and edit the old data, as and when the user wishes.
+Along with getting the information to a user, the database is also responsible to accept new and edit the old data, as and when the user wishes.

-Middleware is a software that works on the server which connects application’s frontend to its backend.
+Middleware is a software that works on the server which connects an application’s frontend to its backend.
 It enables connectivity between the client and server.
 It can be organized in various layers – both business and presentation layers.

-It lets the on premise apps and cloud apps interact and offer services such as error handling, and data integration.
+It lets the on-premise apps and cloud apps interact and offer services such as error handling, and data integration.
 An efficient middleware can enhance business process management, user engagement, authentication, content management, etc.

-To start with, these three are the main components that lay the basis of Backend Development.
+To start with, these three are the main components that lay the basis of backend development.

-Here goes the list (After the scrolls)
+Here goes the list

-1. Web Server Tools
+1. Web server tools

-2. Databases Tool
+2. Databases tool

-3. Git Clients
+3. Git clients

 The tool simplifies how the developers interact with the Mercurial and Git repositories.
 It makes managing repositories more intuitive, giving people time to focus on coding.

-- GitHub Client
+- GitHub client

-4. Microservice Platform Tools
+4. Microservice platform-tools

-Docker puts microservices in the picture by offering developers easy to use and fast packaging, deployment mechanism, and distribution to build compartmentalized apps.
+Docker puts microservices in the picture by offering developers easy-to-use and fast packaging, deployment mechanism, and distribution to build compartmentalized apps.
 It also provides an ecosystem of tools like registry service, native clustering, and cloud service.

-5. Local Development Environment
+5. Local development environment

-6. Collaboration Service Tools
+6. Collaboration service tools

-The web based project management tool uses Scrum and Kanban to manage projects.
+The web-based project management tool uses Scrum and Kanban to manage projects.
 The tool was made famous by Toyota back in the 1980s for supply chain management.

 - Apache JMeter

 Another tool that we swear by is used to test the application by creating the exact same user experience from all the access points.
-The tool lets you test the complete business flow without having to add plugin or the need to write a code.
+The tool lets you test the complete business flow without having to add a plugin or the need to write code.

 APIs – The crucial part of Backend Programming